Introduction: Adding PrintBite+ Build Surface to a Wanhao I3 Plus Mk2

 TLDR The role of the magnetic print bed bottom section is to provide something for the z-axis sensor to respond to - this gets sandwiched between the glass and the PrintBite.
 This is essential to make this work on an i3 Plus Mk2.

-I would highly recommend installing Chad Hurd's AVDi3++ I have only added this print bed since I have installed it, so I don't know how this method would behave with the stock firmware - but when I was curing the PrintBite adhesive, I tried at first with 110degC bed temp, and got a thermal runaway warning - I don't know if it was serious, but glad of the extra protection offered by this firmware.
+I would highly recommend installing AVDi3++ (which now works with the Mk2) I have only added this print bed since I have installed it, so I don't know how this method would behave with the stock firmware - but when I was curing the PrintBite adhesive, I tried at first with 110degC bed temp, and got a thermal runaway warning - I don't know if it was serious, or if the damp cloth on top caused the bed to heat up too slowly, but I'm glad of the extra protection offered by this firmware.
 I subsequently used 100degC and everything was fine.

 DISCLAIMER (stating the obvious): This has worked well for me, but you do it at your own risk - as with pretty much everything to do with 3D printing, you're playing with electricity, high temperatures, glass and other dangerous stuff.
 I can't be held responsible for anything or anyone that gets killed, maimed, hurt, broken or caught on fire as a result of this.
 Please be careful.